dbouquin/bones/more_LSTN.md

 	* E.g. find out more about the satellite by going to the SatNOGS DB record; find out more about the mission from NASA mission pages

 #### Introduction to mission artifacts
-* Understanding waterfalls/imaging from SatNOGS DB
+* Understanding waterfalls/imaging from satellites
 	* Converting sounds to images
 		* Demo/introduction to tools
-* Finding artifacts from past missions on NASA platforms
+* Finding artifacts from past missions on NASA and LSF platforms
 * Learning how to interpret and compare data from different relevant sources

 #### Other ideas